Boeing Wins Orders, But Pressure Remains (NYSE:BA)

 - Virgin Australia placed an order for 25 Boeing 737 MAX.

-- As discussed in an Defense report, Japan firmed orders for 2 KC-46A tankers.
+- As discussed in a Defense report, Japan firmed orders for 2 KC-46A tankers.

 There were only 27 orders, but it was still an important month for Boeing.
 In any normal year, 27 orders wasn’t a great month by any means, but this is not a normal year, and the 27 orders booked added 40% to the gross order book.
 More important is that 25 orders were for the Boeing 737 MAX.
 That is a positive, and Boeing will book at least another 75 orders in December.
 The order from Virgin Australia for 25 Boeing 737 MAX aircraft is important, since it marks the first order after the MAX ungrounding and biggest order Boeing has booked on books now since the MAX was grounded in 2019.
 To that, it can be added that Virgin Australia is recommitting to the MAX, which is a sign of confidence.
 Virgin Australia was one of the first airlines to defer deliveries of the Boeing 737 MAX in the aftermath of the crashes, with the MAX pulling forward deliveries of the Boeing 737 MAX 10 while pushing back deliveries for the Boeing 737 MAX 8.